agnivesh3/CharakaAI/readme.md

 ### 4. Generate Complete JSON with Transliteration and Translation

-The script `GenerateCompleteJson.py` will use the base JSON from the previous step, apply `indic_transliteration` for transliteration, and use the Google Translate API to translate the Sanskrit verses into English.
+The script `GenerateCompleteJson.py` will use the base JSON from the previous step, apply `indic_transliteration` for transliteration, and use the Google Translate API to translation the Sanskrit verses into English.

 **Instructions:**
 - Modify the input and output JSON paths in lines 88 and 89.